hsuonsivu/hsupublic/3d-models/README.md

 I have printed these with light colour at bottom and top, and black in the middle layers to make text more visible.

+This uses recursion as I could not easily figure out how to do loops which change variables.

 ![Veggie Labels in openscad](kasvikyltit-openscad.png)